brandon-rhodes/pyzmq-static/README.txt

 But still.
 See the source files themselves for more information.
-And thanks to Jeff Garbers for helping me get the package working on MacOS X, and to Tyler Tarabula for the FreeBSD support!
+And thanks to Jeff Garbers for helping me get the package working on MacOS X;
+to Tyler Tarabula for the FreeBSD support;
+and to Benjamin RK for helping me rewrite ``setup.py`` when PyZMQ split from being one C extension to almost a dozen!

 Development
 -----------